Cranberry Orange Butter Cake

 Easy Cranberry Orange Butter Cake Recipe

-I could literally skip for joy when I see fresh cranberries show-up in the produce section of my local market.
-I can neither confirm or deny if that has ever actually happened.
-Perhaps it's the cranberry flavor which I do sincerely love, or the fact that it's associated with the holiday season and all the baking, entertaining and fun times with friends and family that are sure to come.
-Combine that with my love of butter cakes and this cranberry orange sensation was bound to happen.
+I could practically skip for joy when fresh cranberries show up in the produce section of my local market, though I can neither confirm nor deny that this has ever actually happened.
+Maybe it’s the cranberry flavor, which I genuinely love, or perhaps it’s the way cranberries signal the start of the holiday season, with all the baking, entertaining, and cozy moments with friends and family that come with it.

 How to Make the Best Cranberry Orange Butter Cake Recipe